kevit-maulik-jobanputra/ERP_main/README.md

 -> Run npm run dev from the CLI to start the portal.

--> Import the batch collection from /dump to the database.
+-> Import the batch & users collections from /dump to the database.

 -> Import the postman collection to postman app to start calling the REST APIs.

+-> Admin email and password are abc@email.com and Abc@1234 respectively.
+You can login with the same and then update the details according to whatever suits you by using the 'Update User' API.